 North American SmartWay

-Canada and Mexico are two of the United States’ largest trading partners.
-In 2018, these countries exchanged $1.2 trillion worth of freight, totaling 880 million tons, mostly by truck.
+Canada is the United States’ second largest trading partner.
+In 2019, these two countries exchanged $612 billion worth of freight, totaling 550 million tons, mostly by truck.

 Freight transport activity uses energy and creates emissions that harm public health and the environment.

 EPA works with counterparts in Canada and Mexico to implement the SmartWay program and other initiatives to reduce emissions and make the freight transportation supply chain in North America more sustainable.
 EPA has been working closely with Natural Resources Canada since the first cooperative MOU in 2004, followed by full SmartWay program implementation in Canada in 2012.
 In 2022, EPA and NRCan renewed ongoing program cooperation around SmartWay for another 5 years.
 EPA has also been working with SEMARNAT in Mexico to develop a SmartWay sister program.